Indonesia proposes demilitarized zone and UN referendum on Ukraine peace plan - ExBulletin

 Russia has denied Ukrainian charges of war crimes and genocide.

-Indonesia’s proposal follows President Joko Widodo’s visit last year to Moscow and Kyiv, where he offered to mediate between their leaders and revive peace talks.
+Indonesia’s proposal follows President Joko Widodo or Jokowi’s visit last year to Moscow and Kyiv, where he offered to mediate between their leaders and revive peace talks.
 He was then chairman of the G20 group of major economies.

 Speaking on the same panel, Josep Borrell Fontelles, High Representative and Vice-President of the European Commission of the European Union, noted that if military support for Ukraine stopped, the war would quickly end – but the sovereignty of this country would fall in the face of external aggression.